whisthq/SDL/README.md

 - Allow `Command+W` to passthrough to the application on macOS, instead of being captured by the "Close Window" shortcut

+- Enable capturing macOS pinch gestures using Cocoa, to enable pinch-to-zoom on macOS trackpad devices

 - Created a GitHub Actions workflow, `build-and-publish-sdl.yml` to build, test and publish on Windows, macOS and Linux Ubuntu

 ## Development